 On a broad scale, startups work in an indistinguishable way to other businesses.

-In short, a startup company is one in which a group of people work together to create and sell a product or service.
+startup company is one in which a group of people work together to create and sell a product or service.

 So, what distinguishes startups from other companies?

 A startup is a company in the first stages of its operations, founded to bring a new product or service to market.

 Startups are different from traditional businesses primarily because they are grounded on disruptive innovation, created to address a perceived goods or services deficiency.

 Startups seek out a new, innovative business model, while other companies focus on successfully executing a pre-existing model.

 2. Growth potential

 Startups are designed to have high growth potential.

 Steve Blank, a serial entrepreneur and professor at Imperial College, describes a startup as “

 a temporary organization designed to look for a business model that is repeatable and scalable.”